waleedkhalid1/nn-dataset-1/README.md

 ## Contribution

-To contribute a new neural network model to the NN-Dataset, please ensure the following criteria are met:
+To contribute a new neural network (NN) model to the NN-Dataset, please ensure the following criteria are met:

 1. The code for each model is provided in a respective ".py" file within the <strong>/ab/nn/dataset</strong> directory, and the file is named after the name of the model's structure.
 2. The main class for each model is named <strong>Net</strong>.